 MARAD sets aside additional $662M for port infrastructure projects

-The U.S. Department of Transportation’s Maritime Administration (MARAD) has announced a Notice of Funding Opportunity (NOFO) making available more than $662 million funding in 2023 for Port Infrastructure Development Program (PIDP).
+The U.S. Department of Transportation’s Maritime Administration (MARAD) has unveiled a Notice of Funding Opportunity (NOFO) making available more than $662 million in funding in 2023 for the Port Infrastructure Development Program (PIDP).

 Illustration; Credit: Port of Oakland